What happens when you take an intense love for fitness and combine it with the incredible reach of social media in modern times?

-Below, we’ll be going over the basic science behind squats, why daily squats may or may not be a good idea, and some of the basic benefits you can expect to see out of this sort of exercise.
+Below, we’ll be going over the basic science behind squats, why performing squats daily may or may not be a good idea, and some of the basic benefits you can expect to see out of adding this sort of exercise to your everyday life.

 Let’s do this!